mnguyen0226/personal_site_v2/content/posts/system_design_concepts/post.md

 </br>

 ### Control Plane
 Control plane consists of a number of core components such as API server, controller manager, scheduler, etcd.
 The API server is the primary interface between the control plane and the rest of the cluster.
-It exposes a RESTful API that allows clients to interact with the control plane and submit requests to manage the cluster
+It is used by the API server and other components of the control and retrieve information about the cluster.
+It exposes a RESTful API that allows clients to interact with the control plane and submit requests to manage the cluster.

 <center>
     <img style="width: 50%" src="https://raw.githubusercontent.com/mnguyen0226/mnguyen0226.github.io/main/content/posts/system_design_concepts/imgs/12_control_plane_detail.png" />